Ben Francisco: New York Yankees

-On March 11, 2013, Francisco signed a minor-league deal with the New York Yankees.
+On March 11, 2013, Francisco signed a minor league contract with the New York Yankees.
 He was added to the Yankees' Opening Day roster.
 He was used as the designated hitter against left-handed pitchers but struggled drastically batting .103 in the month of April.
-Francisco was designated for assignment on May 26, and was released from the team on June 3, 2013.
+Francisco was designated for assignment on May 26, and was released from the team on June 3.
+He hit .114 with four runs scored, a home run and RBI in 21 games.

 Lancaster Barnstormers

-On June 8, 2014, Francisco signed with the Lancaster Barnstormers of the Atlantic League.
+On June 8, 2014, Francisco signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He was active for the Barnstormers next game the following day against the Camden Riversharks.
+In 57 games for Lancaster, Francisco slashed .242/.303/.390 with six home runs, 27 RBI, and four stolen bases.